CBCMusic/ajax-file-uploader/README.md

 included in the page.
 Since I wanted the user control to be self-contained, I included external CSS + JS there, however, naturally I only wanted them to be included once.
 That's why the optional `OmitIncludes` attribute for the `FileUploadField` control exists.
 Doesn't hurt to omit it, but for people as anal as myself it's nice to have. :)
+- During our own implementation of this script, we ran into a problem with old IE when the iframe document belonged to a different domain than the parent.
+Ordinarily this shouldn't occur, but in our setup we were explicitly changing the domain for a reason I won't get into.
+To get around it, I had to alter the response from the FileUploader to return HTML, with a JS snipped that set the domain to the appropriate value.
+I decided not to include that fix in this repo because it's kludgy and I doubt it would be of any use to many people.

 ###License
 MIT.
 See license.txt in this folder.